emily-chan/Haskell-Blog/HaskellvsPython.md

 I chose to test a fibonacci function because it is recursive and as the number increases, it takes longer to compute.
 This program takes in an argument of type `Int` and returns an `Int`.

-Warning: My computer's fan became loud as I started running the fibonacci program in both Haskell and Python for numbers greater than 30, so keep this in mind when testing.
+**Warning**: My computer's fan became loud as I started running the fibonacci program in both Haskell and Python for numbers greater than 30, so keep this in mind when testing.

 ```Haskell
 fib :: Int -> Int